chinghang0504/Technical-Notebook-Template/HTML-and-CSS-Note/notes/Part-I/Chapter-1.md

 ## 1.2 HTML Elements
 ### Nonempty Elements
-- An element consists of both the content and its markup
+- An element consists of both the content and its markup.
 ```html
 <h1>Black Goose Bistro</h1>
 ```